rifandani/ai-monorepo/apps/hono/README.md

 bun dev
 ```

+To run the client directly from HTTP request, you can go to `http://localhost:3333/mcp-client` and test it.

 4. Using the `Streamable HTTP` example from the `@modelcontextprotocol/sdk` node_modules

 To start the streamable http mcp server.